 Introduction to Programming (grades 7-12) - Melissa Juren - If you have ever wanted to learn to program but thought it would be too difficult, this is the class for you!
 Learning to code teaches students problem solving, abstract analysis, and even creative expression.
 Using the Python programming language, we will cover programming logic from creating loops and conditional statements to recursion and defining our own functions using object-oriented concepts.
 Python is an ideal language for beginners, and we will use it to explore interface design, data structures, and even GUI-based programs.
 This 24-week course counts 1 credit on the high school transcript.
-Textbook: Think Python: How to Think Like a Computer Scientist by Allen B. Downey Time: Wednesdays; 9/1-11/17/21 and 1/19-4/13/22; 1-2:30 pm.

-Cost: \$625; after 7/4 \$640; after 8/4 \$655 English Note: Our high school English classes require that the student know how to write a 5-paragraph essay.
+Textbook: Think Python: How to Think Like a Computer Scientist by Allen B. Downey $\textbf{Time:} \ \ Wednesdays; \ 9/1-11/17/21 \ and \ 1/19-4/13/22; \ 1-2:30 \ pm.$ Cost: \$625; after 7/4 \$640; after 8/4 \$655 Updated 3/14/2021 9 | P a g e English Note: Our high school English classes require that the student know how to write a 5-paragraph essay.
 We teach this skill in English 8 and The Five-paragraph Essay Workshop in the summer.
 See the Classical School for Elementary English classes.

 English 6 - Laura Coker-Garcia - This yearlong course (24 weeks) focuses on developing a love for literature.
 English 6 will focus on literary elements and read a variety of stories, both long and short, to learn how to summarize, outline, and identify the elements of plot.
 The spring semester will examine point of view and basic poetic devices.
 Writing will focus on the paragraph and a couple of literature projects.
 With a short grammar lesson each week, students will continue writing paragraphs to work on structure, form, and style.
 Textbooks: Vocabulary from Classical Roots Book 6, Writing With the Masters, and Number The Stars (all available at the HEP Bookstore).
 Also, purchase: The Lightening Thief (not available at HEP Bookstore).
 Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 10:45-12:15 pm Cost: \$625; after 7/4 \$640; after 8/4 \$655 (See special rates on package deals for 6/7 grades.)
-English 7-Amy Titus - This yearlong course (24 weeks) will cover grammar, vocabulary, literature, creative writing, and expository writing.
+English 7- Amy Titus - This yearlong course (24 weeks) will cover grammar, vocabulary, literature, creative writing, and expository writing.
 Students will explore various paragraph types and the three paragraph essay.
 The literature studied will focus on 2 novels, several short stories, and poetry.
-Textbooks: Bridge to Terabithia and Sign of the Beaver (novels), Writing with the Masters, Jensen's students will have first choice for JTT 8.
+Textbooks: Bridge to Terabithia and Sign of the Beaver (novels), Writing with the Masters, Jensen's Vocabulary, and Easy Grammar Plus TE.
+Books are available at the HEP Bookstore.
+Mrs. Titus will recommend students from English 7 for either JTT 8 or English 8.
+These students will have first choice for JTT 8.

-Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 9-10:30 am

-Cost: \$625; after 7/4 \$640; after 8/4 \$655 (See special rates on package deals for 6/7 grades.)
+Time: Tuesdays; 8/31-11/16/21 and 1/18-4/12/22; 9-10:30 am Cost: \$625; after 7/4 \$640; after 8/4 \$655 (See special rates on package deals for 6/7 grades.)
 Honors English 8 - see Journey Through Time below in the Honors English section of the schedule.
 Honors students will study the 5-paragraph essay and literary essay while following year 1 of the Journey Through Time program.
-A seventhgrade teacher recommendation is required or students will take a writing assessment with Mrs. Juren.
+A seventh-grade teacher recommendation is required or students will take a writing assessment with Mrs. Juren.